Jakob-Bach/Alternative-Feature-Selection/README.md

     - `tau_abs` determines by how many features the feature sets should differ.
       You can also provide a relative value (from the interval `[0,1]`) via `tau`, and change the dissimilarity `d_name` to `'jaccard'` (default is `'dice'`).
-    - `objective_agg` switches between the min-quality objective and the summed-quality objective in a simultaneous search.
+    - `objective_agg` switches between min-aggregation and sum-aggregation in simultaneous search.
       Has no effect in sequential search (which only returns one feature set, so there is no need to aggregate feature-set quality over feature sets).

 ```python
 import afs